Can I identify hundreds of gel bands in a few days?

-The biopharmaceutical company that I work for consistently uses SDS PAGE and Western Blotting to check protein expression.
+The biopharmaceutical company I work for consistently uses SDS PAGE and Western Blotting to check protein expression.
 But this means we spend a great deal of money on antibodies, which I feel may be unnecessary.
-In addition, there are several unknown proteins in the gels, possibly degradation products, which we would like to identify.
+In addition, we would like to identify several unknown proteins in the gels, possibly degradation products.

 Is there a fast and reproducible method to identify hundreds of gel bands within a few days?

-If you develop or manufacture any type of protein-based biologic, you know it is essential to evaluate protein expression.
+If you develop or manufacture any protein-based biologic, you know it is essential to evaluate protein expression.
 Both to verify that the biopharmaceutical protein was produced in a sufficient amount and to investigate impurities co-produced by the host cell.

-The common approach is to rely on one of these standard methods:
+The typical approach is to rely on one of these standard methods:

 - SDS-PAGE and Western Blotting (WB)

 - SDS-PAGE and In-gel digestion/mass spectrometry

-The method that includes WB is fast and easy to run if you have the antibody needed to recognize the drug product.
+The WB method is fast and easy to run if you have the antibody needed to recognize the drug product.
 However, since this approach depends on antibodies and their specificity toward the target protein, there is a degree of uncertainty .

-Also, you should be aware that you rely on a constant antibody supply – which makes it costly when you have a high number of samples.
-And it is vulnerable since you cannot conduct the analysis if you run out of antibodies.
-Furthermore, the antibodies (probably) will not cover the degradation products or other unknown proteins, also making the approach incapable of identifying proteins in the sample beside the drug product [1, 2].
+Also, you should be aware that you rely on a constant antibody supply, making it costly when you have many samples.
+And it is vulnerable since you cannot analyze if you run out of antibodies.
+Furthermore, the antibodies (probably) will not cover the degradation products or other unknown proteins, making the approach incapable of identifying proteins in the sample beside the drug product [1, 2].

 Therefore, it makes sense to apply a method that runs without antibodies – and can take a high number of samples within a short time (hours and days).
 Some companies thus benefit from protein ID /confirmation by in-gel digestion and mass spectrometry (LC-MS).
 However, this requires more time than SDS-PAGE and WB – at least for traditional ways of setting up the method [1-3].

 Improved speed and lower cost of running protein ID of gel-bands